cyverse/cyverse-sdk/docs/getting-started-systems.md

 Setting up CyVerse/TACC development systems
 ===========================================

-Run the ```tacc-systems-create``` command, which will create a private version of Stampede, Lonestar5, and Wrangler if logged in there.
+Run the ```cyverse-tacc-systems-create``` command, which will create a private version of Stampede2, Lonestar5, and Wrangler if logged in there.
 It will also create a private storage system for you on TACC's global shared flesystem."

 Here is an example of what the script looks like when it runs successfully: